0Pavlov/crowd-monitor/model/DATABASE.md

         upon closing the task.
         - (feedback) is the feedback from the reviewer upon closing the task.
-        - (assigned_at) is the time when the task is assigned to this particular worker.
+        - (assigned_at) is the time when the task was assigned to this particular worker.

     ## Submissions